Juliidae

 Juliidae, common name the bivalved gastropods, is a family of small sea snails, marine gastropod mollusks or micromollusks in the superfamily Oxynooidea, an opisthobranch group.
 These are sacoglossan (sap-sucking) sea snails, and many of them are green in color.
 These snails are extremely unusual in that their shells consist of two separate hinged pieces or valves.
-The valves are joined by a ligament, and look nothing like a normal snail shell; instead the valves look almost exactly like the two hinged valves of a clam, a bivalve mollusk, which is a related but very different class of mollusks.
+The valves are joined by a ligament, and look nothing like a normal snail shell; instead the valves look almost exactly like the two hinged valves of a clam, a bivalve mollusk, which is a related but distinct class of mollusks.

-Up until the mid-20th century, the Juliidae were known only from fossil shells, and not surprisingly, these fossils were interpreted as being the shells of bivalves.
+Up until the mid-20th century, the Juliidae were known only from fossil shells that were interpreted as being the shells of bivalves.
 Julia, which is the type genus of the family, was named in 1862 by Augustus Addison Gould, who described it as a bivalve genus.
 Juliidae are known from the Eocene period to the Recent, but they probably first appeared during the Paleocene.

-The similarity of the bivalved (Note: Note the distinction between "bivalved", i.e. consisting of two valves, and "bivalve", i.e. a member of class Bivalvia) shells of Juliidae to those of bivalves does not mean that these snails are closely related to bivalves; this is an example of convergent evolution.
+The similarity of the bivalved (Note: ”Bivalved” refers to the shape of the shell, whilst “bivalve” refers to the animals of Bivalvia) shells of Juliidae to those of bivalves does not mean that these snails are closely related to bivalves; this is an example of convergent evolution.